ejmahler/SplineLibrary/docs/SplineTypes.md

 ##### Disadvantages
 * The interpolated line does not necessarily pass through the specified points
 * Non-looping variation requires an "extra" point on either end of the data set which will not be interpolated
-* Much slower than CubicBspline
+* Much slower than CubicBSpline

 ### Cubic Hermite Spline
 The Cubic Hermite Spline takes a list of points, and a corresponding list of tangents for each point.
 The Catmull-Rom Spline is a special type of the Cubic Hermite Spline which automatically computes the tangents, rather than expecting the user to supply them.